Annus horribilis: Juan Carlos I (2007)

-2020
+Michael J. Fox (2018)

+Michael J. Fox used the term in his 2020 memoir No Time Like the Future: An Optimist Considers Mortality multiple times (in Chapters 19 and 21) to describe his experiences in 2018; he also referred to 2018 as "a terrible, horrible, no good, very bad" year.

+COVID-19 pandemic (2020)

-The year 2020 was widely remarked as being an annus horribilis for the entire world in general, most notably due to the COVID-19 pandemic, which began in late 2019 and rapidly spread worldwide in early 2020.
+The year 2020 was widely remarked as being an annus horribilis for the entire world in general, most notably due to the COVID-19 pandemic, which began in late 2019 and rapidly spread worldwide throughout 2020.
 2020 was also awarded a "Special Governors' Award for The Worst Calendar Year EVER!" at the 41st Golden Raspberry Awards.
 At the end of the year, Netflix released Death to 2020, a mockumentary discussing the events of the year.

+Iran (2024)

+Journalist David Leonhardt of the New York Times described 2024 as an annus horribilis for the Iranian government, citing the failed outcome of the strikes against Israel in April, the death of President Ebrahim Raisi in May, the death of the core leadership of the Iranian-backed Hamas and Hezbollah during their respective wars against Israel (including the assassination of Hamas's Ismail Haniyeh in Tehran on July), the reelection of Donald Trump in November, and the collapse of the Assad regime in Ba'athist Syria in December.